cakephp/docs/en/models/associations-linking-models-together.rst

 The main difference between hasMany and HABTM is that a link between models in HABTM is not exclusive.
-For example, we're about to join up our Recipe model with a Tag model using HABTM.
+For example, we're about to join up our Recipe model with an Ingredient model using HABTM.
 Using tomatoes as an Ingredient for my grandma's spaghetti recipe doesn't "use up" the ingredient.
-I can also use it for for a salad Recipe.
+I can also use it for a salad Recipe.

 Links between hasMany associated objects are exclusive.
 If my User hasMany Comments, a comment is only linked to a specific user.
 It's